HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/unification_sld_resolution.md

 The initial goal is created by negating the query.

-1. The first subgoal is selected, as the current goal.
+1. The first/leftmost subgoal is selected as the current goal.
 2. The knowledge base is searched for complements of the current goal.
 3. For every complement in the knowledge perform the following:
     1. Resolve away the complement and the current goal, while keeping the instantiations formed from the resolution.